-There are two commonly known types of aortic valve disease:
+There are two commonly known types of AVD:

-Aortic valve stenosis when the flaps (cusps) of the aortic valve may become stiff or fuse together.
+- Aortic valve stenosis.
+Occurs when the flaps (cusps) of the aortic valve may become stiff or fuse together.
 This causes narrowing of the aortic valve opening.
 The narrowed valve cannot open fully, which can block blood flow from the heart into the body (aorta) and the rest of the body.

-Aortic valve regurgitation when the aortic valve doesn't close properly, causing blood to flow backward into the left ventricle.
+- Aortic valve regurgitation.
+Occurs when the aortic valve doesn't close properly, causing blood to flow backward into the left ventricle.